mkt80/pkoPreview/_pages/joinus.md

 redirect_from:
   - /joinus/
 ---
-<p>Our recruitment program is designed those for those of you who want to give outrigger a shot.
+<p>Our recruitment program is designed for those of you who want to give outrigger a shot.
 Practices are held 1 day a week in Morro Bay from the end of January thru March.
 You'll be given an introduction to the sport of outrigger, learn basic paddling techniques, and meet your potential novice teammates.</p>

 <h2>2018 Recruitment Program Practice Schedule</h2>